Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Out-of-equilibrium tunneling dynamics of a fragmented BEC: Emergence of interference

-Now, in order to present a clear understanding of the interference of the transversal and longitudinal fragmentations developed in the process of tunneling, we quantitatively analyze the dynamical occupations of the natural orbitals.
-Figs.~\ref{Fig2} (a), (b), and (c) depict the occupation of the first, $\dfrac{n_1(t)}{N}$, and second, $\dfrac{n_2(t)}{N}$, natural orbitals for $V_L=1$, $12$, and $16$, respectively.
-It is found that $\dfrac{n_1(t)}{N}$ monotonously decreases, remains as $g$-orbital, and eventually tends to saturate for all the initial states, whether the system is fully condensed, partially fragmented, or fully fragmented.
-Remarkably, the dynamical occupation of the second natural orbital shows intriguing feature.
-We observe that when the initial state is fully condensed at $V_L=1$ (or fully fragmented at $V_L=16$), $\dfrac{n_2(t)}{N}$ monotonously increases (or decreases).
-For the fully condensed system, the second natural orbital is excited $g$-orbital and for the fragmented system, it is $u$-orbital.
-The loss of coherence in the $u$-orbital exhibits the system is initially fragmented.
-Interestingly, in Fig.~\ref{Fig2} (c), we find that, initially, the $u$-orbital loses its coherence and thereafter the coherence builds up.
-This transition, from loss of coherence to build up of coherence in the $u$-orbital represents the interference of the longitudinal and transversal fragmentations, taking place for intermediate barrier heights from $V_L=8$ to $V_L=14$.
-Moreover, we observe that the $u$-orbital loses its coherence until and unless there is a swapping of orders between higher natural orbitals, see \cite{Supplement}.
-Therefore, the swapping of orders of the orbitals breaks the trend of loss of coherence and build up of coherence in the $u$-orbital.
-To identify at which intermediate barrier height, the maximal interference of the longitudinal and transversal fragmentations occurs, we calculate the difference between the maximal occupancy of the $u$-orbital after building up of coherence and its initial occupancy, see the inset in Fig.~\ref{Fig2} (c).
-Positive values of interference in the figure indicates that the build up of coherence in the $u$-orbital is more than its initial value.
-This analysis identifies that the maximal interference of the longitudinal and transversal fragmentations takes place at $V_L=12$.
+Now, to understand the underlying physics of the time-dependent effect discussed above, we analyze further quantities, starting from the occupations of the natural orbitals.
+Fig.~\ref{Fig2_new} depicts the occupation of the first, $\dfrac{n_1(t)}{N}$, and second, $\dfrac{n_2(t)}{N}$, natural orbitals for $V_L=0$, $12$, $13$, and $16$.
+To demonstrate how the occupation of the various orbitals affects the overall dynamics, we have included the symmetries of the two maximally occupied orbitals for all the barrier heights from $V_L=0$ to 16 during the dynamical evolution in Table~\ref{table_1}.
+It is found that $\dfrac{n_1(t)}{N}$ monotonously decreases, remains as $g$-orbital (see also section III for the initial orbitals), and eventually tends to saturate for all the initial states.
+This holds true whether the system is initially fully condensed, partially fragmented, or fully fragmented, see Table~\ref{table_1}.
+Remarkably, the dynamical occupation of the second natural orbital shows an intriguing feature.
+We observe that when the initial state is fully condensed at $V_L=0$ (or fully fragmented at $V_L=16$), $\dfrac{n_2(t)}{N}$ monotonously increases (or decreases).
+For the fully condensed system, the second natural orbital is an excited $g$-orbital and for the fragmented system it is a $u$-orbital, see Table~\ref{table_1}.
+Interestingly, in Figs.~\ref{Fig2_new} (b) and (c), we find that, initially, the $u$-orbital loses its occupation and thereafter the occupation builds up in time.
+This transition, from decreasing of occupation to building up of occupation in the $u$-orbital represents the non-trivial effect which we call the interference of the longitudinal and transversal fragmentations, taking place for intermediate barrier heights from $V_L=7$ to $V_L=14$.
+Clearly, the interference of fragmentations occurs when all the following three conditions are satisfied chronologically, (i) initially occupied $u$-orbital, (ii) loss of occupation in the $u$-orbital, and (iii) build-up of occupation in the $u$-orbital.
+Moreover, we observe that the $u$-orbital loses its occupation until and unless there is a swapping of orders between higher natural orbitals, for details see \cite{Supplement}.